 The formal complaint process is much like a civil trial.
 The complaint, the utility’s answer, and other documents filed with the Commission become part of a case file, or docket, which is a public record.
 These materials may be available for public inspection under the Government Records Access and Management Act (Utah Code Ann. § 63G-2-101 et seq.).
 Under certain circumstances, however, information that is personal or confidential may be protected from public disclosure.

 When a customer files a formal complaint, the affected utility is notified and given an opportunity to respond in writing to the allegations in the complaint.
 The period for response is usually 30 days.
 The utility will file the response with the Commission and mail a copy to the customer.
 The customer is then given an opportunity to reply.
 This reply generally must be filed within 15 days of the filing date of the utility’s response.
 Please note: Complaints filed with the Commission are public documents and will be published on the Commission's website.

 An administrative law judge (ALJ) will review the filed documents and notify the customer and the utility in writing concerning the schedule for the proceeding.
 That notification from the ALJ will include basic instructions on how the customer can participate in the proceeding.
 Many formal complaint proceedings include a hearing before the ALJ during which the complaining customer and the utility present sworn testimony and other evidence for the Commission’s consideration.
 The Commission’s decision on the complaint will be presented in a written order.

-Questions concerning the Commission’s formal complaint process should be directed to Gary Widerburg at the Public Service Commission.
-Telephone No. (801)530-6716.
+Questions concerning the Commission’s formal complaint process should be directed to Commission Secretary Gary Widerburg at (801)530-6716.